 Milutin Milanković, the Serbian engineer, climatologist, geophysicist, and astronomer.

 Slobodan Jovanović, one of Serbia’s most prolific jurists, historians, sociologists, journalists, and literary critics.

 Travel Money In Serbia

-When we are talking about Serbia, there are few accepted forms of payment: cash (Serbian Dinar), and all major credit cards (Visa, Visa Electron, Plus, Master Card, Euro card, Diners Club…).
-If your bank card works in New York, Paris, London, and Tokyo, it will work in Belgrade, Novi sad, or anywhere else in Serbia.
+There are a few accepted forms of payment in Serbia: cash (the Serbian Dinar), and all major credit cards (Visa, Visa Electron, Plus, Master Card, Euro card, Diners Club…).
+If your bank card works in New York, Paris, London, and Tokyo, it will work in Belgrade, Novi sad, or elsewhere in Serbia.
 Traveler’s checks are also ok.
-If bringing cash, my suggestion is – bring Euros!
-US Dollars, British Pounds and Swiss Francs are also OK.
+If you are bringing cash, my suggestion is – bring Euros!
+US Dollars, British Pounds, and Swiss Francs are also okay.
 With these major currencies, you will receive a favorable exchange rate.

 Where Is The Best Place To Exchange Money?

 The best place to exchange your money for dinars in Belgrade is on Knez Mihajlova street (pedestrian zone around Republic Square).
 It is easy to find Official Exchange Offices (Menjacnica in Serbian – look for the sign on the left).
 Official Exchange Offices (exchange booths) are clearly labeled and they are numerous in Belgrade, Novi Sad, and other places in Serbia.

 Rates offered at Official Exchange Office (Menjačnica inn Latin or мењачница in Cyrillic letters) are generally better than those available in the banks, hotels, or at the Airport.
 Private banks and exchange offices are free to set their own rates, but they must clearly display the exchange rate.
 The spread between buying and selling rates is 2-3 %.